ComputerVIP/CP2-PROJECTS/Battle Simulator Update/README.md

 ## Project Desc.
 ---

-This is an updated version of an earlier project, including some bug fixes, and a to of other things.
+This is an updated version of an earlier project, including some bug fixes, and a ton of other things.
+This code simulates a game where characters battle other characters!
+Choose a character or create one, choose your class, and go to battle!
+New updates include statistical analysis of player's stats, and a circle graph to show where most of your skill points are at!

 ## Installation